Llangollen Canal Museum

 Llangollen Canal Museum is a Grade II listed building in Llangollen.

 Listed by Cadw (Reference Number 1225) and thought to have been built between 1804 and 1808, it was originally a single storey warehouse but was later heightened to two stories and extended in red brick.

-Despite its name, it is no longer a museum and is not open to the public.
+Horse drawn boat trips operate from the wharf and there is a tea room and gift shop.
+There was a museum, the Canal Exhibition Centre, in the building from 1974, but by 2000 the exhibition had been moved into the Llangollen Motor Museum.